 Alan Nelson works primarily in early modern philosophy.
-This year he is teaching a graduate course on Spinoza and another on Wittgenstein.
+This year he is teaching a graduate course on Leibniz and co-teaching another on classics of analytic philosophy.
 In recent years, Nelson has directed dissertations on Leibniz, Spinoza, Newton, Berkeley, Hume, Mental Causation, Descartes, and Locke.